 Dr. Janice Gilbert, PhD

 Dr. Janice M. Gilbert is the founder and executive director of the Invasive Phragmites Control Centre.
 Dr. Gilbert received her PhD in the Environmental Science Program at Ohio State University and has over 10 years experience in researching, monitoring, and managing invasive Phragmites.
 Dr. Gilbert established the Ontario Phragmites Working Group (OPWG) in 2011, has contributed to the the development of Ontario’s Invasive Phragmites Best Management Practices (BMP) and Roadside BMP documents and is frequently contacted to provide guidance on Provincial Government related documents.
-Dr. Gilbert has managed Phragmites control programs, developed management plans and provided site specific control advice to numerous entities throughout Ontario including Provincial and National Parks, Canadian Wildlife Service, Bruce Power, Municipalities, Conservation Authorities, lake‐side communities, First Nations, NGOs, cities, community organizations and private individuals.
+Dr. Gilbert has managed Phragmites control programs, developed management plans and provided site specific control advice to numerous entities throughout Ontario including Provincial and National Parks, the Canadian Wildlife Service, Bruce Power, Municipalities, Conservation Authorities, lake‐side communities, First Nations, NGOs, cities, community organizations and private individuals.

 Graham Howell, MSc